-Investment priority 3d - Supporting the capacity of SMEs to grow in regional, national and international markets, and to engage in innovation processes governmental organisations.
+Investment priority 3d - Supporting the capacity of SMEs to grow in regional, national and international markets, and to engage in innovation processes SMEs, public equivalent be odies (a definition is provided in the programme manual), local and regional authorities, state authorities and non- governmental organisation s.

-2.11.0.2 Guiding princi pies for the selection of operations Investment priority ment priority 3d - Supporting the capacity of SMEs to grow in regional, national and international markets, and to engage in innovation processes General guiding principles are described under section 5.3.
+Investment priority 3d - Supporting the capacity of SMEs to grow in regional, national and international markets, and to engage in innovation processes General guiding princ General guiding principles are described under section 5.3.